mne-tools/mne-python/doc/install/contributing.rst

 All new functionality must have test coverage
 ---------------------------------------------

-For example, a new :class:`mne.Evoked` method in :file:`mne/evoked.py` should have a corresponding test in :file:`mne/tests/test_evoked.py`.
+For example, a new `mne.Evoked` method in :file:`mne/evoked.py` should have a corresponding test in :file:`mne/tests/test_evoked.py`.